DIYgod/RSSHub/docs/en/install/README.md

 `REQUEST_RETRY`: retries allowed for failed requests, default to `2`

+`REQUEST_TIMEOUT`: milliseconds to wait for the server to end the response before aborting the request with error, default to `3000`

 `DEBUG_INFO`: display route information on homepage for debugging purpose.
 When set to neither `true` nor `false`, use parameter `debug` to enable display, eg: <https://rsshub.app/?debug=value_of_DEBUG_INFO> .
 Default to `true`

 `NODE_ENV`: display error message on pages for authentication failing, default to `production` (i.e. no display)